-This Valentine's Day make Sprinkle-Coated White Chocolate Bowls using a mold, not a balloon, then fill them with ice cream, mousse, pudding, or candy.
+Make these festive sprinkle-coated Valentine's Day Chocolate Bowls using a silicone mold, not a balloon, then fill them with ice cream, mousse, pudding, or candy.

 Over the Christmas holidays, I made some chocolate bowls using balloons and several of you expressed concerns about having someone with latex allergies eat the bowls, so I thought I'd share with you an alternative method of making a chocolate bowl using a mold.